 Mutually Exclusive Groups

-To ensure that a visitor on your website who is part of one campaign does not become part of another campaign from the same group, you can make your campaigns mutually exclusive to one another.
-This means that the data collected for one campaign is not affected by any other campaign, even if both the campaigns are set up on the same page and targeted to the same set of visitors.
+To ensure that a user on your website who is part of one campaign does not become part of another campaign from the same group, you can make your campaigns mutually exclusive one another.
+This means that the data collected for one campaign is not affected by any other campaign, even if both campaigns are set up on the same page and targeted to the same set of users.

 Some campaigns may have variations that would be absurd if presented together.
 For example, one campaign is running to see the effects of discounts on specific products, while another compares performance when a blanket discount is provided.
-There is a chance that a visitor can experience variations where they get a discount for specific products and are also presented with the blanket discount from the other campaign.
-These visitors have a better upside and hence you have introduced a bias in both the campaigns.
-You can avoid that by making the campaign mutually exclusive, you can ensure that visitors are shown either product-specific discounts from campaign 1 or blanket discounts from campaign 2.
+There is a chance that a user can experience variations where they get a discount for specific products and are also presented with a blanket discount from the other campaign.
+These users have a better upside and hence you have introduced a bias in both the campaigns.
+You can avoid that by making the campaign mutually exclusive, you can ensure that users are shown either product-specific discounts from Campaign 1 or blanket discounts from Campaign 2.
 This will help ensure that improvements in conversion rates from specific campaigns are attributed correctly to that campaign.

 Using the Mutually Exclusive Groups option in VWO, you can group multiple campaigns together that are mutually exclusive.
-By ensuring that your visitors are not exposed to multiple campaigns running on the same page, you can keep the reports clean, attribute the change in conversion rate to the correct campaign, remove bias, and avoid overlapping visitors across campaigns.
+By ensuring that your users are not exposed to multiple campaigns running on the same page, you can keep the reports clean, attribute the change in conversion rate to the correct campaign, remove bias, and avoid overlapping users across campaigns.

 🚧